heedproject/rert/README.md

 There is also a [pdf](https://github.com/heedproject/rert/blob/gh-pages/RERT_Documentation.pdf) version of this documentation.

+A webinar setting out the RERT rationale, purpose and functionality, as well as a short question and answer session, may be found [here] (https://youtu.be/kW9I00c73fU)

 These pages get automatically updated with any changes made to the markdown documentation on the master branch.

 **Note: The tool has been built with Excel 2018 and Excel 2019 versions.
 It is not backwards compatible with older versions at this time.
 Please use recent versions of Microsoft Excel to use it.**